Ricky12Awesome/spotify_info/README.md

 or `~/.config/spicetify/Extensions` on Linux/macOS

 ##### Install
-Then run this command
+Run command
 `spicetify config extensions spotify_info.js && spicetify apply` from the terminal to install the plugin

 ##### Uninstall
-Then run this command
+Run command
-`spicetify config extensions -spotify_info.js && spicetify apply` from the terminal to install the plugin
+`spicetify config extensions -spotify_info.js && spicetify apply` from the terminal to uninstall the plugin

 More details about install extensions https://spicetify.app/docs/getting-started/extensions